bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/02-excercise-file-loader.md

 ???

-For review, loaders should do one thing!
-Our `file-loader` outputs a file, and gives us the url!

-We need to install it, and define `module.loaders` in our webpack config, it is an array which will contain one loader for now.
+We need to install `file-loader`, and define `module.loaders` in our webpack config, it is an array which will contain one loader for now.

 Whenever we change webpack.config we need to restart our dev server.